 If you’re watching a Tarantino movie, you know you’re in for some top-quality entertainment.
-This movies isn’t any different.
+This movie isn’t any different.

 After his successes with “Reservoir Dogs” and “Pulp Fiction” in the early 1990s, Quinten Tarantino has made several more masterpieces.
 In this post, we’ll take a closer look at one of them and present you with the ultimate list of facts about Django Unchained.